Warri: Road

 Major road networks within Warri Metropolis has been improved upon by the state government to improve the image of the city.
 Transportation within the city is mainly by bus and tricycle.
 The federal government has completed the Warri-Benin Road road expansion project and major parts of the East-West Road Project which will connect Warri-Uyo.

 Air

 There are several helipads in oil company yards, like Shell yard Ogunu and in Escavos and Focados.
+There is a general passenger airport at the Osubi area.

 Sea

 Movement of goods by sea is through the Nigerian Ports Authority (Delta Ports) at which is mainly for export and import of goods by major companies.
 Also located on the main Warri riverside are markets and jetties used by local traders, which act as a transit point for local transport and trade.
 There are local boats that are used for moving from one location to another.